-The dietitian will teach you and your family about healthy eating and active living to promote health and well-being and to prevent illnesses, such as high cholesterol, diabetes, and high blood pressure.
+The dietitian will teach you about healthy eating and active living to promote health and well-being and to prevent illnesses, such as high cholesterol, diabetes, and high blood pressure.

-The dietitian is your coach - it is up to you and your family to work together with the dietitian to achieve your personal health goals.
+The dietitian is your coach - it is up to you to work with the dietitian to achieve your personal health goals.

-What can I expect at my child's first visit?
+What can I expect at my first visit?

-At your child's first visit, the dietitian will ask questions about their medical history and lifestyle to figure out the best way to help you.
+At your first visit, the dietitian will ask questions about your medical history and lifestyle to figure out the best way to help you.

-Together with the dietitian, you and your family will set some goals to start working towards.
+Together with the dietitian, you will set some goals to start working towards.